kcarnold/cs344/content/activities/2021-03-05-lab-2/index.markdown

     -   `end_position` has 2 numbers (an *x* and *y* coordinate).
     -   `loss` is a single number (rather than a matrix)

-### Things to try
+### Analysis

 -   Try changing the learning rate.
 What do you notice when the learning rate is too big?
 Too small?

+    -   We sometimes talk about the gradient descent as having *converged* or *diverged*.
+Can you guess what these might mean?
+Identify a learning rate that corresponds to each situation, and describe the behavior of the loss and the angles in each situation.

 -   Try changing the definition of `loss`:

     -   Try having both the *x* and *y* coordinate contribute equally to the `loss`.
 What does this correspond to in the physical system?
 What happens to the chain?
 What changes if you multiple the *x* by a big constant?
-Small constant?
+A small constant?
     -   Tie another string to the middle of the chain: add a term to `loss` that uses one of the intermediate positions.
 Where does the chain end up?
-    -   Add a term that penalizes the max absolute value of `angles2`.
+    -   *optional* Add a term that penalizes the max absolute value of `angles2`.
 What happens to the chain?

+-   For each of the following terms, identify what element of the code you created corresponds to it (variable names, methods, etc.), and describe the connection.

+    -   loss function

+    -   parameters

+    -   backpropagation

+    -   gradient descent (what would you change if you wanted to do gradient *ascent* instead?)

+    -   learning rate

 ## Wrap-up